shader-slang/slang/docs/user-guide/a1-01-matrix-layout.md

 This makes Slang treat all matrices as in column-major layout, and for example emitting `column_major` qualifier in resulting HLSL code.

+Alternatively the default layout can be set via

-* Use `setMatrixLayoutMode`/`spSetMatrixLayoutMode` to set the default
+* `setMatrixLayoutMode`/`spSetMatrixLayoutMode` API calls
-* Or use `-matrix-layout-row-major` or `-matrix-layout-column-major` for the command line (or parsed args)
+* `-matrix-layout-row-major` or `-matrix-layout-column-major` command line options

-Note that if you choose to use column-major layout, you either need to flip the matrix multiplication order in shader code or fill in the matrix in transpose order in host code.
+  * or via `spProcessCommandLineArguments`/`processCommandLineArguments`

 Examples
 --------